Hopasaurus/GameOfLife/README.md

 Time is constrained so will be running in three Pomodoro's to get effective use of time.

 1. Project setup and start a cell class
+    - apparently I was too optimistic pomo 2 is still working on the cell class.
+2. Cell: Count living neighbors

-2. Simple cell grid builder
+x.
+Simple cell grid builder
-3. Generation runner (move from current to next gen)
+x.
+Generation runner (move from current to next gen)